sitingren/integrators-guide/content/data-protocols-formats/frontend-backend.md

 In the [StartupRequest](#startuprequest), only access_token is required to be specified in **oauth_access_token** parameter, no client id/secret is included in the request.
 The 'user' parameter can be an empty string.
 The backend validates token using OAuth Introspect query.
 In case oauth_access_token is valid and permissions are sufficient, the backend sends [AuthenticationOk](#authenticationok-r), otherwise it responds with an [ErrorResponse](#errorresponse-e).
 Token refresh flow can be triggered by frontend after the token validation (if token introspection fails).

+> **Note**: It is not recommended for clients to implement this protocol version by default.
+[Protocol 3.12](#protocol-312) is the right way to pass oauth_access_token to servers.
+For backwards compatibility with v11.1SP1 - v12.0SP1 servers, clients can implement a parameter to include the oauth_access_token in the startup request.

 #### (Protocol 3.12)

 In the [StartupRequest](#startuprequest), if the 'auth_category' parameter is specified as "OAuth", the server will send the client an [AuthenticationOAuth](#authenticationoauth-r) message.
 The client will respond with a [Password](#password-p) message containing an OAuth access token.
 The backend validates token using OAuth Introspect query.
 In case the access token is valid and permissions are sufficient, the backend sends [AuthenticationOk](#authenticationok-r), otherwise it responds with an [ErrorResponse](#errorresponse-e).
 Token refresh flow can be triggered by frontend after the token validation (if token introspection fails).